Hot-and-dry years on the rise

 He said the findings suggest the environment will be hit by hot and dry extremes in combination more frequently and people and the environment will need to adapt to such changes in the frequency of such events.

-“What it means is that we can’t just assess how many hot or dry days we will have.
-We have to consider how many hot and dry days we will have in combination.
-The compounding effect makes hot and dry days worse than either individually, and that is what we, in Australia, are going to have to prepare for.”
+“What it means is that we can’t just assess how many hot 'or' dry years or seasons we will have.
+We must consider how many hot 'and' dry periods we will have in combination.
+The compounding effect makes hot and dry periods worse than either individually, and that is what we, in Australia, are going to have to prepare for.”

 Link to paper: https://onlinelibrary.wiley.com/doi/10.1111/jac.12545